gaudelbijay/attack-defender/README.md

 python node_denoising.py
 ```

-Then train the attaker using
+Then train the attacker using

 ```
 # in terminal 1
 roslaunch iros_image_attack train.launch
 ```

 After 10 episodes, the code will stop and the trained model will be saved.
-Afterwards, different experiments can be run as described below.
+Afterward, different experiments can be run as described below.

 ### runtime
 ```